 What does CAS offer?

-- Assistance when planning and organising the three workshops in year one.
+- Assistance in planning and organising the three workshops in year one.

-- Five well-equipped office spaces for the research stay at CAS in year two, either for single or double occupancy.
+- Five well-equipped office spaces for the research stay at CAS during the second year.

 - IT and library services during the research stay.